-Some campgrounds require that your dogs stay on a leash/lead the entire time simply because other campers will most likely have dogs as well, and as we all know, not all dogs are happy to meet other dogs.
-My dogs are happy dogs, but Atlas has a tendency to want to run around the sites, so a good lead is necessary for her to keep her within 20 feet of us at all times.
+Some campgrounds require that your dogs stay on a leash/lead the entire time.
+Simply because, other campers will most likely have dogs as well, and as we all know, not all dogs are happy to meet other dogs.
+My dogs are happy dogs, but Atlas has a tendency to want to run around the sites.
+So a good lead is necessary for her to keep her within 20 feet of us at all times.

-Some Tie-Out Cables come with a stake, that you can drill into the ground, and I found that that was necessary for our trip to keep her from getting tangled up.
+Some Tie-Out Cables come with a stake.
+You can drill the stake into the ground, and I found that that was necessary for our trip to keep her from getting tangled up.
 If your dog never wraps around chairs, or trees, or firewood, or any other obstruction in the way, then just the cable is sufficient.
-I do recommend having one though, so that you can avoid the situation one of our friends had with the long dog leash; her dog is a Great Dane, and having the leash around his neck and her holding onto him caused his leash to drag across every flat surface possible and rake everything to the ground.
+I do recommend having one though, so that you can avoid the situation one of our friends had with the long dog leash.
+Her dog is a Great Dane, and having the leash around his neck and her holding onto him caused his leash to drag across every flat surface possible and rake everything to the ground.

 I noticed last year that it became a normal weekend thing to pack dog food from the bags I keep in the house.
 I would take a few scoops of food and place it into a Ziploc bag and have to pack it every weekend.
 So towards the end of the season, I ended up buying separate dog food bags just for the RV so I wouldn’t have to pack the food every weekend.
 This might be something you decide to do to keep from forgetting it when you’re packing everything else up.

 Bones and treats are also a good idea to have as well.
-Being outdoors for extended periods doesn’t stop dogs from wanting to chew on things and I found not having a chew toy was a terrible idea when one of my dogs started chewing on firewood instead.
-Constantly worrying about whether she would attempt to swallow a stick was a stressful situation for me, and even taking away the wood and placing it far away didn’t stop her from finding other random objects to chew on.
+Being outdoors for extended periods doesn’t stop dogs from wanting to chew on things.
+I found not having a chew toy was a terrible idea when one of my dogs started chewing on firewood instead.
+Constantly worrying about whether she would attempt to swallow a stick was a stressful situation for me.
+Even taking away the wood and placing it far away didn’t stop her from finding other random objects to chew on.

-Camping For Days With Dogs.
+Camping For Days With Dogs – What To Bring

 Camping with your dogs is always a fun get away for my family.
 Our dogs are our companions and having them with us is priceless.
 However, dogs can get into things that can cause your trip to go south if you’re not prepared.
 CBD and Hemp oil is a must have for us in case something triggers our dogs anxiety.

 Their normal dog food on a regular feeding schedule is an absolute while camping as well.
 Dogs that are on different feeding schedules just because you’re camping can cause a lot of stress on your dogs.